martinbudden/BabyCube/README.md

 The standard variant uses a BigTreeTech TFT35 v3.0 display, however it should also be possible to produce "headless" variants:

-* if you use the SKR v1.4 or the SKR E3 turbo controller you can install the RepRap firmware and dispense with the display.
+* if you use the SKR v1.4 or the SKR E3 Turbo controller you can install the RepRap firmware and dispense with the display.
-* you can install Klipper firmware and use a Raspberry Pi.
+* you can use a Raspberry Pi and install OctoPrint or Klipper.
+Note that there is not enough space for a full size Raspberry Pi (eg a Pi 4), but the smaller Pi 3A+ or Pi Zero 2W will fit.

 I have started to look at developing a variant with a carbon fiber frame, however this is very much a [work in progress](concepts/readme.md).